Armstrm6/DesktopApplicationTemplate/README.md

 ## Running startup scripts

-To restore dependencies, build the solution and run the unit tests from a shell environment use:
+To configure Git hooks and Git LFS, restore dependencies, build the solution and run the unit tests from a shell environment use:

 ```bash
 chmod +x setup.sh